friendlyantz/quote_builder/README.md

 ## Phase 4: With the application relying completely on the new table and the old `product` column disabled we can finally drop the quote_product.product column and any supporting code.

-- [ ] Now database that contains accurate data and all future record creations refer Items from a separate table.
+- [x] Now database that contains accurate data and all future record creations refer Items from a separate table.
 Additionally, we have disallowed writing to the old column which allows us to safely remove it from the system.
 This also means that the system is prepared to function without the column existing.
 So the only things left are to write a migration to drop the beer_type column and remove the SyncBeerType.
+- [x] cleanup code, update readme
 ______
 # ORIGIANAL README